 If the survival function shifts outward in the way forecasted by the SSA for 2100 (see Figure 1 in the introduction), then the demographic equilibrium changes.
 We estimate a new set of parameters to fit the data profile for 2100 conditional on survival up to age 45.
-The maximum age increases to $\bar{D} = 96.968$ and life expectancy at birth goes up by more than 6 years to 83.638, see Table 3.
-As the population growth rate is unaffected (under the assumption that nothing has happened to fertility) the crude birth rate will have to fall in order for the demographic equilibrium condition given in (16) to hold, see panel (a) of Figure 7.
+The maximum age increases to $\bar{D}=96.968$ and life expectancy at birth goes up by more than 6 years to 83.638, see Table 3.
+As the population growth rate is unaffected (under the assumption that nothing has happened to fertility) the crude birth rate will have to fall.
+In panel (a) of Figure 7 we see that the inverse of the demographic function shifts down which for a given n_P leads to a lower b.